 Nature-based carbon removal.
-To offset our remaining emissions, we are investing in nature-based carbon removal solutions to remove carbon from the atmosphere.
+To address our remaining emissions, we are investing in nature-based carbon removal projects to remove carbon from the atmosphere.
+We plan to begin applying carbon removal credits in fiscal 2025.
 Our nature-based carbon removal projects will also support and respect the universal principles of the UNGC in the relevant areas of human rights, labor, environment, anticorruption and the UN Sustainable Development Goals (SDGs).